napalm-automation/napalm/docs/validate/index.rst

                 10.0.2.15:
                     prefix_length: 24
                 _mode: strict

+.. note:: You can use regular expressions to validate values.

 As you can see we are validating that the OS running is the one we want and that the management interfaces have only the IP we expect it to have.
 Now we can validate the devices like this::